 Chris Paine, an entrepreneur and advocate of sustainable methods of transportation, will give a speech titled "How Many Light Bulbs Does It Take to Plug In an Electric Car?" at UW-Whitewater at 7 p.m.
 Monday, April 21, in Young Auditorium.

 From the Chancellor

-Chancellor Richard Telfer will hold a campus-wide listening session on Tuesday, March 18, from 9 – 10 a.m. in University Center room 261.
-There is no set agenda.
-All are welcome to attend.
+Chancellor Richard Telfer will hold a listening session on Tuesday, April 22, from 2 - 3 p.m. in University Center room 261.
+Light refreshments will be served.
+There is no set agenda and all faculty, staff and students are invited to attend.

 In the Media